rocristoi/stb-time-api/README.md

 ## Usage

+### Edit the API info

+- To edit which station to get times from, edit the following lines:
+`stop_id = "x"` and `line_id = "y"` where `x` and `y` represent IDs that ou get from the official website

+#### How? 👆
+- Head to [info.stbsa.ro](https://info.stbsa.ro) and open the developer console
+- Select your desired line, then your stop
+- Head to the network tab in the developer options and click on the API call that contains the stop ID and line ID as payload
+- Change the code and run the API

 ### Endpoints

-- `/api/time/<number>`: Returns the arrival time of the next bus for the specified position in line 25.
+- `/api/time/<number>`: Returns the arrival time of the next bus/tram for the specified position in your selected line.

 ### Example